 Company executives said its current effective tax rate is in the mid-20 percent range.
 The official federal corporate tax rate in the U.S. is 35 percent, although a 2013 Government Accountability Office report, commissioned by Senators Carl Levin (D) and Tom Coburn (R), found the average effective federal rate is 12.6 percent.
 State and local levies are estimated to add roughly four percent to the federal rate.

 Despite assertions to the contrary, there will be those who see Burger King’s deal as a means to avoid its tax obligation here in the U.S. The question is whether the company will face a backlash from U.S. consumers who may see its move to Canada as turning its back on America.

-Will Burger King's decision to move its worldwide headquarters to Canada help or hurt its businesses in the U.S.?
+Will Americans believe Burger King management’s claim that its move to Canada is not prompted primarily by a desire to lower its corporate tax rate?
+Will the company’s decision to move its worldwide headquarters to Canada help or hurt its Burger King and Tim Hortons businesses in the U.S.?